-- Specialize (optional but important): once you have extensive experience in an area, you can claim a specialty.
-This needs to be more than just a personal experience.
+- Specialize: once you have extensive experience in an area, you can claim a specialty.

 If you want to know more details on this, or if you are interested in becoming a dietitian yourself, you can visit the Academy of Nutrition and Dietetics Website.

-What is the difference between a Registered Dietitian and a Nutritionist?
+What is the difference between a nutritionist and a dietitian?

-There are many qualified nutritionists who have a bachelor’s, master’s or even a Ph.D. in nutrition but didn’t choose the path to become a registered dietitian, so do your research before you work with someone.
+Many qualified nutritionists have a bachelor’s, master’s, or even a Ph.D. in nutrition but didn’t choose the path to become a registered dietitian, so do your research before you work with someone.

-However, if you’re seeking nutrition help for your kids, I would strongly recommend finding a registered dietitian that specifically specializes in pediatric nutrition.
-This will likely be the safest and most effective for your kids.
+However, if you’re seeking nutrition help for your kids, I would strongly recommend finding a registered dietitian who specifically specializes in pediatric nutrition.
+This will be the safest and most effective route for your kids.

-A Pediatric Dietitian is a Registered Dietitian with extensive experience working with the pediatric population.
+A Pediatric Dietitian (nutritionist) is a Registered Dietitian Nutritionist (RDN) with extensive experience and training with the pediatric population.
 This is important because treating kids and treating adults are very different.
-Pediatric Dietitians generally have experience working as part of a healthcare team.
+Pediatric Dietitians generally have experience working as part of a healthcare or interdisciplinary team.
 This occurs either inpatient (hospitals) or in various outpatient settings.

-Many pediatric dietitians also have their own private practice where they work with kids and families one-on-one either in person, virtually or a combo of the two.
-Most dietitians in private practice have had experience in some sort of healthcare setting before going out on their own.
+Many pediatric dietitians have a private practice where they work with kids and families one-on-one either in person, virtually, or a combo of the two.
+Most dietitians in private practice have had experience in some sort of healthcare or outpatient setting before going out on their own.

 If you’re looking to work with a pediatric dietitian outside of a healthcare setting, be sure to ask what their experience and area of expertise are to find the right fit for you.

-From there, they will determine what changes may need to be made and work with the child and family to do so.
+From there, they will determine what changes may need to be made and work with the family to do so.
 The number of visits needed will depend on the individual child.

 Struggling with a picky eater?
 Download this free e-guide to help your kid start trying new food!